Stat184-Fall2025/Sec2_FP_AnjolaAjibola_CamerynLockett_/README.md

 ## Authors

 Anjola Ajibola and Cameryn Lockett

 For questions or collaboration, feel free to reach out via GitHub.

+Usernames: Anjola240 and celockett.